In the Irish language the word for faery is "sidhe" (pronounced shee). It is

 wanders the Scottish Highlands.

-always nude.
-They ride chickens & celebrate at Yule, the
+& always nude.
+They ride chickens & celebrate at Yule,

-& the Chinese believe that the free movement of these
+energy & the Chinese believe that the free movement of

-are placed over walls to act as portals allowing energy to
+mirrors are placed over walls to act as portals allowing

-resemble elves.
+that resemble elves.
 They are friendly toward humans,

 but can be a nuisance.
-If the home is kept clean, they will bless &
+If the home is kept clean, they

 Churn Milk Peg & Melch Dick are a female & male dwarf